 Watch out for car insurance scams

-Ghost brokers are scammers posing as car insurance brokers and they can be found thriving on social media platforms.
+Ghost-brokers are scammers posing as car insurance brokers; they can be found thriving on social media platforms.
 A Which? investigation in 2020 tracked 40 Instagram profiles in a three-month period that touted cheap insurance and appeared to be run by scammers.

 Ghost-brokers claim to be able to arrange cheap cover for hard-to-insure customers, but to do this they will secretly manipulate their customers’ details by, for instance, changing addresses, driving histories, and adding named drivers.

 Victims will sometimes be provided with doctored documents to mask the amendments.
-The resulting policy looks fine to start with, but will be found to be worthless if the driver tries to claim.
-Long after the ghost broker has made off with their fee, the average victim is £559 down and may face further consequences for having owned a fraudulent policy.
+The resulting policy looks fine to start with, but it will be found to be worthless if the driver tries to claim.
+Long after the ghost-broker has made off with their fee, the average victim is £559 down and may face further consequences for having owned a fraudulent policy.